Pauan/rust-signals/README.md

    This happens automatically and efficiently.

-It will call the closure at most once for each change in `my_state`.
+It will call the closure at most once for each value in `my_state`.

 In the above example, `mapped` will always contain the current value of `my_state`, except with `1` added to it.